 Most private equity funds will be privately placed within or outside of Luxembourg.
 Assuming that any such offering falls outside the scope of application of Regulation 2017/1129/EU of 14 June 2017 (the Prospectus Regulation) and the Luxembourg Law of 16 July 2016 on prospectuses for securities (the Prospectus Law), the offering will not be subject to additional rules or regulations (other than those provided for under the investment company in risk capital (SICAR) or specialised investment fund (SIF) regimes).
 In a scenario under Directive 2011/61/EU of the European Parliament and the Council on alternative investment fund managers (AIFMD), EU-based alternative investment fund managers (AIFMs) benefit from a European passport to market EU alternative investment funds (AIFs) throughout the European Union to professional investors.
 Extension of the passport to non-EU-based AIFMs is on the agenda but not yet available.
 Luxembourg AIFs that are regulated AIFs established as SIF or SICAR are automatically authorised for marketing to well-informed investors in the territory of Luxembourg.
-With respect to Luxembourg non-regulated AIFs (eg, non-regulated ordinary commercial companies (Soparfis)), marketing in Luxembourg is limited to professional investors.
+For Luxembourg non-regulated AIFs (eg, non-regulated ordinary commercial companies (Soparfis)) not qualifying as European long-term investment funds (ELTIF), marketing in Luxembourg is limited to professional investors.
+AIFs opting in for the ELTIF label benefit from the European marketing passport for retail investors, subject to compliance with the requirements of the the ELTIF Regulation (EU) No. 2015/760.
 In terms of marketing of non-Luxembourg AIFs in Luxembourg, those AIFs benefit from the passport to the extent that their manager is an authorised AIFM either in Luxembourg or in another EU jurisdiction.
-A non-EU manager must notify the Luxembourg Financial Supervisory Authority (CSSF) prior to any pre-marketing and marketing activities in Luxembourg relating to a foreign or Luxembourg AIF.
+A non-EU manager must notify the Luxembourg Financial Supervisory Authority

+(CSSF) prior to any pre-marketing and marketing activities in Luxembourg relating to a foreign or Luxembourg AIF.